think-privacy/ThinkPrivacy/_posts/2019-10-08-messengers.md

 author: thinkprivacy
 ---

 Sending unecrypted messages can be a privacy and security nightmare.
-SMS messages can be intercepted, and companies such as Facebook own WhatsApp, putting their privacy claims into serious question.
-So when it comes to choosing an app and service to communitcate, look to one of these apps below.
+SMS messages can be intercepted by hackers and cybercriminals, and in some countries, governments use text messages to shut down political activists and journalists.

 Not sure what to look for when choosing a messenger?
 [Read our helpful article for our advice](../choosing-the-right-messenger).